grom358/drupal-procedural-to-object-oriented/slides.md

 }
 ```

-Note: In this example here we using factory method in conjunction with dependency injection.
-This is used throughout Drupal 8.
+Note: In this Drupal 8 code here we using a factory method in conjunction with dependency injection.
 Notice the factory method takes a ContainerInterface.
-The container is responsible for the assembly of objects and is controlled via YAML files.
+The container is responsible for the assembly of objects and is controlled via YAML configuration files.
 <Show core.services.yml in Drupal 8>
 Notice here we define entity.manager and its saying to construct an EntityManager with dependencies that also defined in YAML.